 To make the sopes:

-- Combine the masa harina and water, kneading in a revolving motion with your hands.
+- Combine the masa harina, water and salt, kneading in a revolving motion with your hands.
 Knead for a couple of minutes, until dough is smooth and has no lumps.
 If it feels too dry, add a bit more water.

 - Divide the dough into 12 balls, each about 2-inches in diameter.
 Line the bottom of a tortilla press with circles cut from a thin plastic bag (like the ones from the produce section of your grocery store).
 One at a time, place a ball of dough onto the plastic lining the bottom of the tortilla press, and top with another layer of plastic.
 Press down to make a flat disk as thick as a pancake, about 1/4-inch thick (much thicker than a tortilla).
 You can also flatten and form them by hand.
 Repeat with all 12 balls.